 7. Expressive arts and design (EAD)

-In the Early Years Foundation Stage (nursery and reception) we focus on helping the children develop good attitudes for learning.
-Our activities are carefully planned to encourage children to become active learners by playing, exploring, creating and thinking.
+In the Early Years Foundation Stage (nursery and reception) the children’s social skills are developed and a disposition towards learning encouraged that gives them a good start in their school life.
+Activities are carefully planned to encourage the children to become active learners through playing, exploring, creating and thinking.
 In our early years learning environments we meet the individual needs and interests of all our children by providing a balance between child-initiated learning, under the guidance of our staff, and activities that are planned and led by an adult.

 Please take a look at the overviews of our early years foundation stage curriculum.
 For further information on the children’s learning throughout early years, please make an appointment to see your child’s class teacher or the Headteacher.